NHL Fighting Rules: The Unwritten NHL Rules

 Hockey Rules For Fighting

-According to the NHL, fighting occurs when at least a player punches or attempts to punch another player or when two players wrestle in a way that makes it difficult for the officials (referee and linesman) to separate the two players.
+According to the NHL, fighting happens when at least one player punches or tries to punch another player or when two players wrestle in a way that makes it impossible for the officials (referee and linesman) to separate the two players.

 Reason Why Players Fight In The NHL